 Sweet Potato Hummus

-- Chickpeas – use 1 can of chickpeas (15.5 oz).
+- Chickpeas: Use 1 can of chickpeas (also known as garbanzo beans).
 Drain and rinse the chickpeas before using.

 - Add ingredients to a food processor.
 Once the potatoes are cool enough to handle, scrape the soft flesh into the bowl of a food processor.
 Add the chickpeas, lemon juice, tahini, garlic, salt and pepper.